Dre Campbell Farm

 1. Pests Destroying Plants

-Garden pests pose the greatest challenge when cultivating vegetables and other crops.
+Garden pests pose the most significant challenge when cultivating vegetables and other crops.
 These pests include tomato hornworms, cabbage worms, stink bugs, slugs, aphids, ants, and grubs.

-If you have garden pests lurking around, you can try some organic methods for getting rid of harmful insects and related pests.
+If you have garden pests lurking around, consider using organic methods to get rid of these harmful insects and related pests.
 These include soapy water, baking soda spray, diatomaceous earth, and neem oil.

 You can also make use of pest-repelling plants.